berga4439/My-Project-Library/README.md

     In one of my tests with a max depth of 2, it navigated 262,798 pages.

   -Discord Music Bot:
     Uses Python and Discord API to play music in voice channels.
 This uses a few dependecies such as Youtube-dl, discord.py, PyNaCl, and FFMPEG.
-One of the major issues with this program is that youtube-dl is partly depricated.
-    There is a current build of youtube-dl, but it has to be manually installed.
+One challenge I continue to face with this project is maintenance.
+Since this bot relies on getting youtube video's audio, I need to make sure it can do so.
+Youtube is an ever evolving system and I need to keep my system up to date.

 Visual Basic Projects:
   -Dungeon Arena: